On the creation of conjugate points for thermostats: Interior of thermostats without conjugate points

 \begin{proof}[Sketch of proof] We prove the result assuming that $f \in \mathcal{C}^2([-T,T], \R)$.
 The proof for the piecewise setting is essentially the same, but the notation becomes cumbersome.
-Since the curve is without conjugate points, let $w$ be the unique solution to \eqref{eqn:jacobi-damped} with $w(-T) = 0$ and $w(T) = 1$, and let $q \in \mathcal{C}^2([-T,T], \R)$ be such that $qw = f$.
-Using \eqref{eqn:jacobi-damped}, we have
+Since the curve is without conjugate points, let $w$ be the unique solution to the Jacobi equation \eqref{eqn:jacobi-damped} with $w(-T) = 0$ and $w(T) = 1$, and let $q \in \mathcal{C}^2([-T,T], \R)$ be such that $qw = f$.
+Using equation \eqref{eqn:jacobi-damped}, we have